Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 #### Layout

-- In my opinion, Single Page apps (SPA) are better for making responsive websites, supporting mobile devices, tablet & Desktop.
+- In my opinion, Single Page Apps (SPA) are better for making responsive websites, supporting mobile devices, tablet & Desktop.
 Furthermore, game apps seem to demand this option as the user's attention is required to focus on interactive events and self-triggering actions; thus, an alternative option to SPA seems counterproductive.

 - No extra queries are required to the server to download pages; which consequently makes the website load faster.

-- By opting for a SPA, better user-friendliness can be provided via a simple linear experience, with a clear beginning, middle, and end.
+- By opting for a SPA, better user-friendliness arises via a purely linear experience, with a clear beginning, middle, and end.

 - From research looking into apps which are similar in scope to that of the project requirement, I noticed that many adopted a circular user interface (UI) style alike to that of the [original Simon (game) product](<https://en.wikipedia.org/wiki/Simon_(game)> "Demonstration: Simon game project") of allowing a user to interact, they generally had little to no page/scale responsiveness and poor rendering.
 In my opinion, which is subjective, of course, I feel that the design structure used for the original real-world physical Simon game product diminishes the user experience when applied to a website format.
 For a quick look at the UI developed for this project, please refer to the image animations below.
 Alternatively, you can access a live demonstration of the Simon game project app by clicking [here](https://sipostudent.github.io/Milestone-Project-2/ "Demonstration: Simon game project").